-BRPD covering downtown parade routes
+Baton Rouge police beef up security for Mardi Gras parades, suggest early arrival for free parking

 At the end of last year, the downtown division started doing around-the-clock patrols to accommodate tourism returning to pre-pandemic levels.

-"That'll factor in in the night time and the activities after the parade we'll have more officers on the streets," he said.
+"That'll factor in in the nighttime and the activities after the parade we'll have more officers on the streets," he said.

 Violence, when it happens, usually comes during after-parties rather than downtown events themselves, he said.